Tobacco & Cigarette Tax by State

 RYO Tobacco: $24.78 / lb

-What is Cigarette and Tobacco Tax Revenue Used For?
+What is Tobacco and Cigarette Tax Revenue Used For?

 Revenues collected from cigarette and tobacco taxes are used for a variety of purposes depending on the jurisdiction.
 Some states spend a portion of the revenue on smoking and tobacco use prevention programs.